Connect to Azure virtual networks from Azure Logic Apps by using an integration service environment (ISE)

 On the Scale rule pane, set up your criteria and action to take when the rule triggers.

 When you're done, choose Add.

-When you're finished, remember to save your changes.
+When you're finished with your autoscale settings, save your changes.